WorkOfStan/prettier-fix/README.md

 To automate Prettier, simply add [the provided YAML configuration](.github/workflows/prettier-fix.yml) to your repository.
 If needed, a new branch with a name starting with `prettier/` will be created, making it easy to review and merge the fixes into your main branch.

+Note: This action is not blocking, so the status remains green even if changes are proposed in the form of a new branch.
+It’s up to you to either create a pull request to merge the changes or delete the branch.

 ### Important Note for Workflow YAMLs

-If the changes involve files within the `.github/workflows/` directory, these need to be updated manually.
+If the changes involve files within the `.github/workflows/` directory, these cannot be done automatically and need to be updated manually.
 So, it also checks for any changes made to the `.github/workflows` directory and issues a warning if changes are detected, advising you to manually review and fix these to avoid conflicts with Super-Linter.
 After making the necessary adjustments, simply create a pull request to finalize the changes and keep your repository in top shape.